Posted on

 As it turned out, the eruptive activity quieted down by the time we reached Hilo, about a half hour later.
 That was a bit of a relief, as the pressure to put in a lot of driving was now gone, and we knew we weren't missing anything (except seeing the end).
 We made it back to our place around sunset, and found out that our hosts did not have anyone staying the next night, and were willing to extend us a day, into Christmas.
 (They also helped our food situation with a gift of some of the day's fish catch, which grilled up nicely.)

 So we got a good night's sleep, and the next morning found that there was still no activity.
-That being the case, we went ahead with what were our plans for yesterday, which also meant going to a location with poor to no cell service, where Suzanne went snorkeling.
+That being the case, we went ahead with what had been our plans for yesterday.
+That meant going to a location with poor to no cell service, where Suzanne went snorkeling.
 The day was hazy from the smoke and particles put out by Kilauea, in contrast to the nice clear skies we'd had for the past two weeks.
-We did get a bit more organized, just in case.
+And we did get a bit more organized, just in case.

 We arrived back at sunset (about 17:30) and things had changed.
 The parking lots were jammed, but fortunately we were able to park alongside the road just outside the Devastation parking lot.
 (As long as you weren't over the white fog line, the NPS didn't care.
-On the other hand, did see a few citations handed out to cars blocking the lane.)
+The day before we did see a few citations handed out to cars blocking the traffic lane.)

 The crowd was four deep this time, and spilling over beyond the rope line.
 I decided that I wanted to see something and joined them for a short time.
 By then, someone shout out that the NPS was ticketing people, and the crowd quickly got legal, at least for a while.